Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

-Value Stream Mapping for High Mix
+for High Mix (real world) environments

-Tips for creating mixed model value streams for a complex
+Tips for creating mixed model value streams for a complex environment

 with high variability of demand, mix, and/or customization

-variability of customer demand, and variability of a large number of potential deliverables.
+The Lean methods described on this page are countermeasures to variability — variability of customer demand, and variability of a large number of potential deliverables.

-or "lean won't work here because we have too many offerings that are too customized and routed through a spaghetti maze of unpredictable and ever-changing processes".
+or "lean won't work here because we have too many offerings that are too customized and routed through a spaghetti maze of unpredictable and ever-changing processes."

-is to segment your products into the right product families, and then to manage the total demand for the entire product family.
+is to segment your products into the right product families to maximize lean flow, and then to manage the total demand for the entire product family.

 The more that you can commit resources to be dedicated to one (and only one) product family — the less confusion and variability you will have.